 For GCE and GCSE examinations, use the JCQ Access Arrangements online tool, accessible via Edexcel Online, to make an application.

-For BTEC, Functional Skills (excluding QMA), Edexcel Award, IGCSE, L3C, Project and CIDA/DIDA., use the Pearson Access Arrangements online tool, accessible via Edexcel Online, to make an application.
+For BTEC, Functional Skills (excluding QMA), Edexcel Award, International GCSE, L3C, Project and CIDA/DIDA., use the Pearson Access Arrangements online tool, accessible via Edexcel Online, to make an application.

 If your application is not approved, you may refer it electronically (refer to Pearson).
 This will go to the Special Requirements team in Pearson, with any additional information for review.

-For BTEC, Edexcel Award, GCSE for international centres, GCE for international centres, IGCSE, International A level, PTE, L3C, Project, PLSC and CIDA/DIDA, use the Pearson Access Arrangements online tool, accessible via Edexcel Online, to make an application.
+For BTEC, Edexcel Award, GCSE for international centres, GCE for international centres, International GCSE, International A level, PTE, L3C, Project, PLSC and CIDA/DIDA, use the Pearson Access Arrangements online tool, accessible via Edexcel Online, to make an application.

 If your application is not approved, you may refer it electronically (refer to awarding organisation).
 This will go to the Special Requirements Team in Pearson, with any additional information for review.